rpremraj/mailR/README.md

 - Added support to encode emails using iso-8859-1, utf-8, us-ascii, and koi8-r character sets.
 - The body parameter can point to a locally stored text (or HTML) file and mailR will parse its contents to create the body of the email.

+*Bug fixes*
+- Experimental: changed called methods to set SSL/TLS to true to check whether it resolves issue that causes port number to default to 465.

 **20th April 2014**

 *Features*